Korean Air Cargo Flight 8509: INU failure and failed repair

-Flight
+Accident

 Attitude reference data at the moment of impact of HL-7451.
 Note the captain's (left side) ADI shows the aircraft near wings-level and nearly 40 degrees nose-down, while the first officer's (right) ADI shown the aircraft in a steep left bank of nearly 90 degrees and nearly 40 degrees nose down.
 These indications were reconstructed using the last information recovered from the flight data recorder.
 The centre instrument, the "standby horizon," was heavily damaged in the impact, and only the front part of it was recovered a year later.
 Its near 90 degree bank angle agrees with the first officer's ADI, and smudge marks suggest the vertical reference was forcibly moved against the instrument, which might account for its apparent pitch discrepancy with the other two instruments.

 It was dark when the plane took off from London Stansted Airport, with the captain flying.
 The aircraft entered the clouds 400 feet above the terrain.
 When the captain banked the plane to the left, the faulty INU sent erroneous data to his ADI, preventing the instrument from showing the aircraft was in a bank.
 The comparator alarm sounded repeatedly, which was an indication that the aircraft's two ADI displays were in disagreement.
 The first officer, whose own ADI displayed the correct angle of bank, according to information from the aircraft's flight data recorder, failed to participate in full crew resource management techniques, saying nothing to challenge his captain's actions nor making any attempt to take over the flight with his own controls.
 The older and more experienced flight engineer did call out "Bank is not working" (translated into English from Korean in the AAIB report) 20.8 seconds before impact, "Bank Bank" (in English) 16.9 seconds before impact, "Standby indicator [in English] also not working [in Korean]" 10.2 seconds before impact, and "Oy!, bank." (in Korean) 1.5 seconds before impact.
 The captain continued to ignore the chiming alarm and made no verbal response to the flight engineer.
 Data from the flight recorder indicate that during this time the control wheel was commanding the aircraft into a steeper left bank.
 At 18:38, 55 seconds after take-off, Flight 8509's left-wing dragged along the ground, then the aircraft plunged into the ground at a speed of between 250 and 300 kn, in a 40° pitch down and 90° left bank attitude.
 The aircraft exploded on impact.